zzokku/vflip/README.md

 Objective is to multiply your coins with every over 0x multiplier each level.
 If you flip card and it holds 0x multiplier the game ends.

 Sum of over 0x multipliers and total amount of 0x multipliers are displayed in each row and column.
+Like this:

 ![Like this](example.png)